craftingcity/The-Known-World/ORGANIZATION/TEMPLATES/Prenotes.md

 ### Intro

-When last we left our heros...
+When last we left our heroes...

 ### What does the World Know?